ipl31/yaml-generator-for-hathitrust/README.md

 - **Phase 5.** (Completed, 2016-02-22) Roman numeral pages before reading order.
 Use test on reading order to stop them too.
 - **Phase 6.** (Completed, 2016-02-29) Identify all other information necessary for the file.
 Come up with a list of necessary information and structure questions to take its input and print it at the top of the file.
 - **Phase 7.** (Completed, 2016-03-01) Add number of final page.
 Handle cases where a page number is skipped (for example cases where a group of images in the middle of the book have page numbers and pagination picks up right after).
-- **Phase 8.** Documentation and creation of data capture CSVs and sample CSVs.
+- **Phase 8.** (Completed, 2016-03-01) Documentation and creation of data capture CSVs and sample CSVs.
+And sample YAML.

 ### Not in a phase yet